 The router: a vital network component

-The router acts as signpost, indicating where data on your network should go and enables devices to communicate with one another.
+The router acts as a signpost, indicating where data on your network should go and enables devices to communicate with one another.

 Routers also connect directly to the internet and share the connection via cable or Wi-Fi with devices on the network.